cjgdev/midi-markdown/docs/developer-guide/contributing.md

-# Contributing to MIDI Markup Language
+# Contributing to MIDI Markdown

 **Date**: 2025-11-08
 **Version**: 0.1.0

-Thank you for your interest in contributing to MIDI Markup Language (MML)!
+Thank you for your interest in contributing to MIDI Markdown (MML)!
 This document provides guidelines for developers who want to contribute to the codebase.

 ## Table of Contents